SYS-Labs/rollux-tutorial/getting-started/README.md

 It is best to start development with the EVM provided by the development stack.
 Not only is it faster, but such EVMs often have extra features, such as the [ability to log messages from Solidity](https://hardhat.org/tutorial/debugging-with-hardhat-network.html) or a [graphical user interface](https://trufflesuite.com/ganache/).

-After you are done with that development, debug your decentralized application using either a [development node](https://community.optimism.io/docs/developers/build/dev-node/) or the [Goerli test network](https://community.optimism.io/docs/useful-tools/networks/).
+After you are done with that development, debug your decentralized application using either a development node or the Rollux Tanenbaum test network.
-This lets you debug parts that are Optimism specific such as calls to bridges to transfer assets between layers.
+This lets you debug parts that are Rollux specific such as calls to bridges to transfer assets between layers.

 Only when you have a version that works well on a test network should you deploy to the production network, where every transaction has a cost.

 ### Contract source verification

-You don't have to upload your source code to [block explorers](https://community.optimism.io/docs/useful-tools/explorers/), but it is a good idea.
+You don't have to upload your source code to block explorers, but it is a good idea.
 On the test network it lets you issue queries and transactions from the explorer's user interface.
 On the production network it lets users know exactly what your contract does, which is conducive to trust.

-Just remember, if you use [the Etherscan API](https://explorer.optimism.io/apis), you need one API key for Optimism and a separate one for Optimism Goerli.